Nacnano/sds-final-project/README.md

 2. Browses all shrines or filters by province/category
 3. Views shrine details including:
    - Name and description
-   - Location on Google Maps
+   - Location with coordinates (latitude/longitude)
    - Historical background and cultural significance
    - Category (love, career, wealth, health, spiritual)
-4. Can get directions via Google Maps integration
+4. Can view shrine locations and calculate distances

 ### Use Case 2: Discover Nearby Shrines 📍